 Mika Kares

-Distinguished by his vocal tonal beauty, Kares makes guest appearances at the most prestigious opera houses and concert halls, as well as at leading festivals, and has worked with conductors such as Christian Thielemann, Teodor Currentzis, Nikolaus Harnoncourt, Fabio Luisi, Marc Minkowski, Zubin Mehta, Riccardo Muti, Franz Welser-Möst, Sebastian Weigle, François-Xavier Roth, Klaus Mäkelä, Kent Nagano, Kirill Petrenko, Marco Armiliato and Thomas Guggeis.
+Distinguished by his colourful bass voice, Kares regularly guests at the most renowned houses and festivals worldwide and has worked with conductors including Christian Thielemann, Simone Young, Teodor Currentzis, Nikolaus Harnoncourt, Fabio Luisi, Marc Minkowski, Zubin Mehta, Riccardo Muti, Franz Welser-Möst, Sebastian Weigle, François-Xavier Roth, Klaus Mäkelä, Kent Nagano, Kirill Petrenko, Marco Armiliato, Thomas Guggeis and Tarmo Peltokoski.

-Opera highlights of recent seasons have included.
-Sarastro/The Magic Flute at the Royal Opera House Covent Garden and the Bavarian State Opera in Munich, Il Commendatore/Don Giovanni at the Lyric Opera of Chicago and the Salzburg Festival, Jacopo Fiesco/Simon Boccanegra at the Opéra National de Paris (R: Calixto Bieito), King Marke/Tristan und Isolde, Padre Guardiano/La forza del destino and Balthazar/La Favorite at the Bavarian State Opera, Gremin/Eugen Onegin at the Vienna State Opera, Landgraf Hermann/Tannhäuser at the Zurich Opera House, Zaccaria/Nabucco at the Deutsche Oper Berlin, Inquisitor/The Fiery Angel at the Teatro Real de Madrid, Grand Inquisitor/Don Carlo at the Teatro alla Scala and Ramfis/Aida at the Théâtre Royal de La Monnaie in Brussels.
+Recent seasons’ opera highlights include i.a.
+Hagen/Götterdämmerung at the Bayreuth Festival, the Vienna State Opera and Berlin State Opera (where he also sang Fasolt and Hunding, as well as Vodník/Rusalka, Ivan/Khovanshchina and Zaccaria/Nabucco in new productions), Bluebeard/Bluebeard’s Castle at the Salzburg Festival, Sarastro/Die Zauberflöte at the Royal Opera House Covent Garden and Munich’s Bavarian State Opera, Il Commendatore/Don Giovanni at The Lyric Opera of Chicago and the Salzburg and Savonlinna Festivals, Daland/The Flying Dutchman at the Lyric Opera, Jacopo Fiesco/Simon Boccanegra at the Opéra National de Paris, King Heinrich/Lohengrin, King Marke/Tristan und Isolde, Padre Guardiano/La forza del destino and Balthazar/La Favorite at the Bavarian State Opera, Gremin/Eugene Onegin at the Vienna State Opera, Landgraf Hermann/Tannhäuser at the Royal Opera House Covent Garden and the Zurich Opera, Zaccaria/Nabucco at Deutsche Oper Berlin, Inquisitor/The Fiery Angel at Teatro Real de Madrid, Great Inquisitor/Don Carlo at Teatro alla Scala, and Ramfis/Aida at Théâtre Royale de La Monnaie in Brussels.

-Mika Kares is also a highly sought-after concert singer.
-His wide-ranging concert repertoire includes key works such as Mozart's Requiem, Rossini's Stabat Mater, Beethoven's 9th Symphony and Missa solemnis, Verdi's Messa di Requiem, Mahler's 8th Symphony, and Shostakovich's Symphonies No. 13 and 14.
+In addition, Mika Kares is very sought after as a concert singer, his broad repertoire including key works such as Mozart’s Requiem, Rossini’s Stabat Mater, Beethoven’s Symphony No 9 and Missa Solemnis, Verdi’s Messa da Requiem, Mahler’s Symphony No 8, as well as Shostakovich’s Symphonies No 13 and 14.

-Concert highlights of the last seasons were the concert performances of Tchaikovsky's Jolanthe/King René with Kirill Petrenko and the Berliner Philharmoniker and of Adriana Lecouvreur/Prince of Boullion with Anna Netrebko and Marco Armiliato at the Salzburg Festival, Beethoven's 9.
-Symphony with the hr Symphony Orchestra and at the BBC Proms under the baton of Sakari Oramo, Mozart's Requiem with the Chicago Symphony Orchestra (Riccardo Muti) and the Vienna Philharmonic, Shostakovich's 14th Symphony under Klaus Mäkel.
-Symphony under Klaus Mäkelä with the Oslo Philharmonic, Mahler's Symphony No. 8 with the Finnish Radio Symphony Orchestra and Hannu Lintu, and a concert performance of Duke Bluebeard's Castle with the Helsinki Philharmonic Orchestra and Susanna Mälkki, released on CD by BIS Records and nominated for a Grammy in 2021.
+Recent concert highlights include concerts with Tchaikovsky’s Iolanta/King René with Kirill Petrenko and the Berliner Philharmoniker, Strauss’ Capriccio/La Roche with Christian Thielemann, and Adriana Lecouvreur/Prince de Bouillon with Anna Netrebko and Marco Armiliato, both at the Salzburg Festival, Beethoven’s Symphony No. 9 with the hr-Sinfonieorchester as well as at the BBC Proms under the baton of Sakari Oramo, Verdi’s Requiem with the Gewandhausorchester under Franz Welser-Möst, Mozart’s Requiem with the Chicago Symphony Orchestra (Riccardo Muti) and the Vienna Philharmonic, Shostakovich’s Symphony no 14 under Klaus Mäkelä with the Oslo Philharmonic, Mahler’s Symphony No 8 with the Finnish Radio Symphony Orchestra and Hannu Lintu, as well as a concert performance of Bluebeard’s Castle with the Helsinki Philharmonic Orchestra and Susanna Mälkki, which was released on CD (BIS Records) and nominated for the 2022 Grammy Award.

 Engagements in Bayreuth